How To Calculate The Surrender Value Of Life Insurance Policy

 The guaranteed surrender value of a life insurance policy is decided based on the surrender value determinant stipulated in the policy papers.
 This surrender value determinant is usually the percentage of the cumulative premium amount paid.
 The surrender value of a life insurance policy, in this case, rises with the number of years of the policy.

-Usually, this special surrender value is determined with the formula - (Accrued bonuses + Paid-up value) multiplied by the surrender value factor.
+Usually, this special surrender value is determined by the formula - (Accrued bonuses + Paid-up value) multiplied by the surrender value factor.
 The paid-up value is calculated as the Basic sum assured multiplied by the number of premiums payable or the number of premiums paid.

 Suppose you plan to surrender your existing life insurance policy due to inadequate coverage and look for a comprehensive plan to get a better financial cushion.
-In that case, you can buy a life insurance policy by Canara HSBC Life Insurance.
+In that case, you can buy a life insurance policy from Canara HSBC Life Insurance.

 Reasons Why Policyholders Choose to Surrender Their Policies?

-1. Financial Emergencies: Unexpected expenses such as medical bills, debt repayment, or urgent family needs may prompt surrendering the policy.
+1. Financial Emergencies: Unexpected expenses such as medical bills, debt repayment, or urgent family needs may prompt surrendering the policy

-2. Inadequate Coverage: If the policy no longer meets your evolving financial goals, you may prefer switching to a more suitable plan.
+2. Inadequate Coverage: If the policy no longer meets your evolving financial goals, you may prefer switching to a more suitable plan

-3. Poor Investment Performance: Low returns on investment-linked plans like ULIP may lead policyholders to surrender their policies.
+3. Poor Investment Performance: Low returns on investment-linked plans like ULIP may lead policyholders to surrender their policies

-4. Change in Financial Goals: Shifting priorities, such as education planning, retirement needs, or home purchase, may result in a policy surrender.
+4. Change in Financial Goals: Shifting priorities, such as education planning, retirement needs, or home purchase, may result in a policy surrender

-5. Affordability Concerns: If rising premiums become unaffordable, surrendering the policy might seem the only option.
+5. Affordability Concerns: If rising premiums become unaffordable, surrendering the policy might seem the only option

-Is Surrendering My Policy a Good Idea?
+Is Surrendering an Insurance Policy a Good Idea?

 Carefully assessing your financial situation is the first thing you must do when deciding whether surrendering your policy is a good idea or not.
 While it depends on everyone’s situation, before deciding whether to surrender your policy or not, you must know the following things: